owowed/oxi/docs/CONTRIBUTING.md

 - Pull request are automatically tracked by release-drafter and written into the latest release draft.

-- When correcting or changing a draft release versioning (e.g. v0.2.0 -> v0.1.8), please run the "Release Edited Action" workflow from the "Actions" tab to ensure the correct version of the `package` branch.
+- When correcting or changing a draft release versioning (e.g. v0.2.0 -> v0.1.8), please run the "Release Edited" workflow from the "Actions" tab to ensure the correct version of the `package` branch.

+- You may select any tag available in the repository for publishing NPM package.